This document provides general information only and may be subject to change at any time.

 - Facilitate social and economic development for Jabiru, West Arnhem Land and Kakadu.

 The Jabiru Futures Office (JFO) was established and staffed to provide a point of contact for residents and businesses to obtain information about rental housing and sub-leases in Jabiru.
-JKL will continue the work of the JFO to assist residents and businesses throughout the transition period from current sub-leases with the Jabiru Town Development Authority (JTDA) expiring on 30 June 2021 through to the commencement of new sub-leases upon execution of a new township lease.
-JKL, continuing the work of the JFO, will assist the coordination of rehabilitation works required by current sub-lessees and will continue the development of the Sub-Lease Allocation Plan to provide current and future residents, businesses and government agencies in Jabiru with long term certainty of tenure (refer Q27).
+Jabiru Kabolkmakmen will continue the work of the JFO to assist residents and businesses throughout the transition period from current sub-leases with the Jabiru Town Development Authority (JTDA) expiring on 30 June 2021 through to the commencement of new sub-leases upon execution of a new township lease.
+Jabiru Kabolkmakmen, continuing the work of the JFO, will assist the coordination of rehabilitation works required by current sub-lessees and will continue the development of the Sub-lease Allocation Plan to provide current and future residents, businesses and government agencies in Jabiru with long term certainty of tenure (refer Q27).

-Planning works are underway, and a preliminary construction timeline will be made available in 2019.
-It is unlikely any construction works will commence during 2019.
+Planning works are underway, and a preliminary construction timeline will be made available in 2020.
+The Coronavirus pandemic may impact the construction timeline.
+It is unlikely any construction works will commence during 2020.

-Before any new construction commences, there needs to be assessments of all town infrastructure to inform decisions about the condition of existing infrastructure and any remediation works that must be completed prior to the expiry of current leasing arrangements on 30 June 2021.
-More information on the planned assessments can be found at Question 12.
+Before any new construction commences, there needs to be assessments of all town infrastructure to inform decisions about the condition of existing infrastructure and any remediation works to be completed.
+These assessments were undertaken by the Director of National Parks in 2019.
+The reports are currently being finalised.
+More information on the planned assessments can be found at Questions 11 and 12.

 Existing Infrastructure and Services

-The Commonwealth Director of National Parks, as the current lessor, and the JTDA as the current lessee under the town Headlease, have approved comprehensive assessments on all lots located on the Jabiru Headlease area.
-These assessments will include structural, electrical, hydraulic, ecological, hazardous building materials (including asbestos) and mould inspections.
+To better understand remediation works the Director of National Parks, as the current lessor, approved comprehensive assessments on all lots located on the Jabiru Headlease area.
+These assessments included structural, electrical, hydraulic, ecological, hazardous building materials (including asbestos) and mould inspections.
 These assessments will determine whether all requirements under current lease arrangements have been duly performed and will provide a report about the condition of all buildings, structures, infrastructure or other improvement in, on or over each lot.

-The service provider(s) will require unencumbered access to all internal and external areas of residences for the purposes of these assessments.
-Upon completion of these assessments, the MoU Parties in conjunction with Jabiru Kabolkmakmen Ltd will work to develop a clear outline of the precise rehabilitation requirement applicable to all sub-lessees in Jabiru.
+Upon completion of these assessment report, the MoU parties in conjunction with Jabiru Kabolkmakmen will work to develop a program for completion of the rectification and remediation requirement applicable to all Sub-lessees in Jabiru.

-The Director of National Parks as the lessor and JTDA as the Headlease holder have agreed to conduct comprehensive assessments on all existing civic infrastructure to determine the removal, replacement or upgrade works that would satisfy the rehabilitation requirements under the town Headlease.
-Upon completion of these assessments, the MoU Parties in conjunction with Jabiru Kabolkmakmen Ltd will work to develop a clear outline of the precise rehabilitation requirement applicable to all civic infrastructure that also supports the repurposing and redevelopment of Jabiru in accordance with the Jabiru Masterplan.
+In 2019, the Director of National Parks as the lessor approved comprehensive assessments on all existing civic infrastructure to determine the removal, replacement or upgrade works required for the transition to the new grant.
+All assessments have been completed and reports are being finalised.
+Upon completion of these assessments, the MoU Parties in conjunction with Jabiru Kabolkmakmen will work to develop a program for the completion of the rectification and remediation requirement applicable to all civic infrastructure that also supports the repurposing and redevelopment of Jabiru in accordance with the Jabiru Masterplan.

 The NT Government has committed to the ongoing provision of essential services including power, water, sewage infrastructure, and waste disposal.